evilrobot-01/HoneyComb/README.md

     mount /dev/nvme0n1p1 /mnt/boot
     cd ~/alarm

-Next we write extract the downloaded build to the root parition and then ensure that any cached writes are flushed to disk.
+Next we write extract the downloaded build to the root partition and then ensure that any cached writes are flushed to disk.
 This may take a few moments...

     bsdtar -xpf ArchLinuxARM-aarch64-latest.tar.gz -C /mnt
     sync